patrickfav/website-favre/content/opensource/_index.md

 ---

 {{< lead >}}
-Various open source software projects I created in recent years.
-As one can see there is a strong focus on Android (in the past) and Java cryptography/security themed libraries.
-Most of them can be found on GitHub and are published on Maven Central.
+Various open-source software projects I’ve created over the years.
+As you can see, my earlier work had a strong focus on Android, as well as Java libraries centered around cryptography and security.
+Most of these projects are available on GitHub and published on Maven Central
 {{< /lead >}}